lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # History of Changes {#sect-g}

 Note: This appendix will be deleted in the final version of the document.

+From version 13 -> 14:

+* Fixed one reference to RFC 9629 in the ASN.1 Module

 From version 12 -> 13: